illuminateP/LLM_QA/README.md

 > **Note**: `insertion_ans` shows the **lowest** validation loss (it overfits the corrupted answer labels) yet collapses on F1/EM — a vivid illustration that a low loss can mask a model that is, in fact, non-functional.

-> ### Key Insight: information density and noise sensitivity
+> ### Conclusion: information density and noise sensitivity
 > **The higher a datum's information density, the more fatal noise is.** The short, information-dense **answer label** collapses under the slightest corruption, whereas the dispersed, redundant **context** withstands even 30% deletion.
 What governs performance is not the *amount* of noise but the *information density* at the point where the noise lands.

-> See the final report (`최종 보고서.hwpx`) for full background and analysis, and `실험 설계.hwpx` for corruption-design details.
+> For the full background, theory, and complete analysis, see [reports.pdf](reports.pdf).

-## Practical Implications
+## Implications: Data-Review Priority

 The experiment shows that **noise affects the model asymmetrically by data type**.
-Applying uniform quality control to all data is therefore inefficient; limited manpower and budget should be **concentrated on high-sensitivity areas** to maximize ROI.
+Applying uniform quality control to all data is therefore inefficient; limited manpower and budget should be **concentrated on high-sensitivity areas** to maximize ROI (return on investment).
 The review priority is as follows.

 | Priority | Data type | Noise sensitivity | Evidence (results) | Recommended review strategy |
 |:---:|---|---|---|---|